Pula Travel Guide

 Before setting off on E-Bike city tour you have to go to the EDIC center located at Giardini 2 and show a valid document (ID card).
 Then you can take your bike and ride around for 2 hours max.

-Cape Kamenjak Nature Park by bike or boat
+Cape Kamenjak Nature Park

 Things to do in Pula: The Cape Kamenjak